Hiring good people is really simple

 It seems like it was yesterday that I wrote about my next big challenge: Moving to Australia to join ThoughtWorks.
 Since then a year has passed and I thought I'd share a little bit about what it's been like so far.

 The first thing you notice when joining ThoughtWorks is that you're surrounded by smart, opinionated people.
 It was once common for me to be the one fighting for automated testing, TDD, Ruby and overall finding new and better ways of doing what we do - but imagine how different it is to join a team that takes that for granted.
+This gives you a very high standard within the team that frees your mind to try and achieve bigger things.
+It's a great feeling.

 look ma no hands tweeting with your voice